agraebe/my-flaky-app/docs/TRUNK_INTEGRATION.md

 2. Verify artifact names match expected patterns
 3. Ensure `test-reports/` directory is included in upload paths

+## GitHub Secrets Configuration

+Before the workflows can upload to Trunk, you need to configure the GitHub secret:

+1. **Get Trunk API Token**:
+   - Go to your Trunk dashboard
+   - Navigate to Settings → API Tokens
+   - Generate a new token for CI/CD

+2. **Add GitHub Secret**:
+   - Go to your GitHub repository
+   - Navigate to Settings → Secrets and variables → Actions
+   - Add a new repository secret named `TRUNK_API_TOKEN`
+   - Paste your Trunk API token as the value

+3. **Update Organization Slug** (if needed):
+   - The workflows use `org-slug: alex-test`
+   - Update this in all workflow files if your organization slug is different

 ## Next Steps

-1. **Configure Trunk**: Add the glob pattern `test-reports/*.xml` to your Trunk configuration
+1. **Configure GitHub Secret**: Add `TRUNK_API_TOKEN` to your repository secrets
+2. **Verify Organization Slug**: Update `org-slug` in workflows if needed
-2. **Run Baseline**: Execute tests multiple times to establish baseline metrics
+3. **Run Baseline**: Execute tests multiple times to establish baseline metrics
-3. **Monitor Results**: Review Trunk dashboard for flaky test detection
+4. **Monitor Results**: Review Trunk dashboard for flaky test detection
-4. **Quarantine Flaky Tests**: Use Trunk's quarantining feature for identified flaky tests
+5. **Quarantine Flaky Tests**: Use Trunk's quarantining feature for identified flaky tests

 ## Support